Nibo: Northcote Thomas, the British colonial archaeologist and the Re-Entanglements Project

-Photographs of Nibo's first ruler, and Warrant Chief in 1911 Nnama, his kinsmen in Umuanum and Nibo (Afo Ngene Shrine, Obunagu and others) from 1911, taken by the British colonial archaeologist have surfaced.
+Photographs of Nibo's ruler, and Warrant Chief in 1911 Nnama, his kinsmen in Umuanum and Nibo (Afo Ngene Shrine, Obunagu and others) from 1911, taken by the British colonial archaeologist have surfaced.
 The photographs were taken by the British colonial anthropologist Northcote Thomas during the second tour of Southern Nigeria (1910–11).
 The remarkable archives of these anthropological surveys are the subject of a three-year project that Professor Paul Basu (University of London) is running.

-The negatives of the photographs are held by the Royal Anthropological Institute and prints are indeed in the collections of the University of Cambridge Museum of Archaeology and Anthropology.
-These photographs numbering almost 300, portray Nibo in a never been seen manner, showcasing its historical importance.
-Most notable of the pictures are; profile portrait of Nnama Orjiakor-Ele, a photo montage of his kinsmen taken in 1911 and photo of front of the family court which served as his palace built around 1854 by his father as preserved till date taken in 2019.